express-rate-limit/express-rate-limit/contributing.md

 - `config/husky/pre-commit`: The bash script to run just before someone runs `git commit`.
+- `config/jest.json`: The configuration for `jest`, the test runner.

 ### Documentation and testing

 When adding a new feature/fixing a bug, please add/update the readme and changelog as well as add tests for the same.
 Also make sure the codebase passes the linter and library tests by running `npm test`.

-Tip: `npm run format` will automatically resolve many style/lint issues.
+Note thaat running `npm run format` will automatically resolve most style/lint issues.

 > Note that the external tests require various datastores and take more time to
 > execute.
 Typically they are run only on GitHub Actions.
 If desired, you may